obinkytt/audacity-capstone/README.md

-# Note: This ptoject attacted some Amazon AWS charges.
+# Note: This ptoject attracted some Amazon AWS charges.
+# The Appliaction will be up for 2 days and I will delete all AWS intnaces and services after 2 days time.